holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 No specific computing resources are required.
 Students will be given access to the necessary tools/materials within the classroom.

-## Expectations

-Generally, I expect you to be invested in the class and to be an active and positive member of our classroom community.
-In addition, I expect you to take your development seriously as a reader, writer, and programmer.
-The following are some specific guidelines that will help you to meet these expectations:

-- Come to class prepared.
-This means you should have completed all of the assignments due for that day’s class.
-- Remain open-minded and sensitive during class discussions.
-- Laptops, Cell Phones, Ipads, and other electronic devices are useful tools but also wonderful distractions.
-Your laptop should be charged for class, but it should only be open when instructed. **Place your cell phones in your backpack.
-If you need to use it during class, quietly raise your hand and explain the situation when I come over to talk to you.**
-- I expect each of you to make a solid, good-faith effort to do your best in this class (and I expect the same from myself).
-I know, however, that this class is just one of many aspects of your life, so please talk to me if you need help doing your best work.
-- If you have questions or concerns, please ask me anytime.
-Also, please ask if you don’t know why we’re doing something or if you have a better idea.

-In addition to the above expectations, you should complete all assignments and readings to the best of your abilities, setting and achieving high standards for your work.
-This desired work ethic includes demonstrating a willingness to seek guidance, to take suggestions with open-mindedness, and to act on the feedback received in revising assignments and preparing future work.

 ## Coursework

 Assignments for this course can be broken up into different types which will